Org mode syntax

 You can also point to an image with text link: Unicorn picture.

-Images itself can also contain links, HTML-attributes, and a caption, which can be exported: Taylor Series [[https://m.xkcd.com/2605/][file:images/taylor_series.png]]
+Images itself can also contain links, HTML-attributes, and a caption (figure), which will be automatically numbered and labeled.
+See Images in HTML export.
+Taylor Series [[https://m.xkcd.com/2605/][file:images/taylor_series.png]]

 Some of the most used image attributes:

-Attribute | Usage and example |
+Attribute | Usage | Example |

 :alt |

-Alternative text. alt: Obligatory xkcd comic depicting complexity of Taylor series function |
+Alternative text.
+Only visible in source code. | :alt: Obligatory xkcd comic depicting complexity of Taylor series function |

 :height |

-Height in percentages. :height 35% |
+Height in percentages. | :height 35% |

 :width |

-Width in pixels. :width 200 |
+Width in pixels. | :width 200px |

-:style float |
+:style float: |

-To align images so that text succeeds them. :style float:left;margin:20px 20px 20px 0px; |
+To align images so that text succeeds them. | :style float:left |

 :align |

-To align images so that paragraphs succeed them. :align:left;margin:0px 50px 50px 50px; |
+To align images so that paragraphs succeed them. | :align left |

 :border |

-Border. :style border:2px solid black; |
+Border. | :style border:2px solid black; |

 :bordercolor |